Tuesday, 17 July 2018

 July Ye’ll take the high road and ...

-Sitting here watching the washing go round and round!
+Sitting here in the laundry watching the washing go round and round!
 Oh dear..... exciting NOT!
 But on the positive side I can finish a post or two.

 There was once a Buchanan Castle, but it is now a ruin.
 I wasn’t really that interested to visit it because it was built by the Graham clan.
 The real Buchanan Auld House, the original, was destroyed by fire a few hundred years ago.
-Sadly there is no longer a clan chief.
+Sadly, there is no longer a clan chief.
 The direct Buchanan chiefly line ‘failed’ in the C17 and the land was progressively sold off to pay debt.
 Wouldn’t you know it?
-The more things change the more they stay the same!
-As a result the land eventually ‘passed’ to the Graham Clan.
+The more things change the more they stay the same.
+(Heaven forbid that they would allow a female continue the lineage!)
+As a result, the land eventually ‘passed’ to the Graham Clan.
 But we Buchanans have a lovely tartan and our motto is heroic - Clarior hinc honos or ‘Henceforth forward the honour shall grow ever brighter’.
 I am very happy with that and I will do my best to uphold that ideal!

-The Loch is huge like an elongated inland sea.
-Yesterday it was raining and the loch was enveloped in mist, the oily surface broken only by plopping rain and large drops from overhanging trees along the edge.
+Loch Lomond is huge like an elongated inland sea.
+Yesterday it was raining and the loch was enveloped in mist, the oily surface broken only by plashing rain and large drops from overhanging trees along the banks.
 But still it loomed rather special to me.

-As well as driving passed my so-called ‘ancestral lands’ at the Loch, we did a quick drive through Paisley (Glasgow) from where both the Gibsons and Cochrans (both part of the Buchanan clan) emigrated to Australia a ong time ago.
+As well as driving past my so-called ‘ancestral lands’ at the Loch, we did a quick drive through Paisley (Glasgow) from whence both the Gibsons and Cochrans (both part of the Buchanan clan) emigrated to Australia a long time ago.

 Loch Lomond in the rain